-(Pond would be good for you.
+"Pond would be good for you."
 Remember that Caddyshack moment?
-If not...nevermind)
+If not; never mind.

 One of the first choices you will need to make will be regarding the pool or pond at the bottom of your backyard waterfall.
 If you want your water to flow into a water garden or a koi pond, you will need to incorporate a filtration system suitable for that application.
 If you just want the visual appeal of a shallow pool without fish or plants, you can use chlorine to treat the water and keep it clean, so a filtration system can be much simpler.
 The absence of plant and animal life has another benefit.
 You can turn off the waterfall when it isn't needed.
 You can even have it set up on a timer so it comes on at a pre-set time and turns off at a later time.
 There's no reason to run the pump if nobody is there to enjoy the waterfall.
 You will also use less electricity and prolong the life of your pump, since it won't be running all the time.
 This could be a significant consideration since a large pump running non-stop could use $30 or more of electricity per month.
 A similar system running only a few hours a day could cost only $5 per month to operate.

 Fish need the aeration provided by a waterfall in order to survive, so you can't just turn it off if you have fish in your pond.
 Maybe you love the idea of a backyard waterfall, but you don't have room for a backyard pond.
 Or maybe you just don't want one.
 No problem - a pondless waterfall (discussed on another page) can be the perfect solution for you.

 Use caution if you have a pond that will not be circulating water during mosquito season.
-Try to run the pump for a few hours every few days at least to eliminate standing water where mosquitos breed.
+Try to run the pump for a few hours every few days at least to eliminate standing water where mosquitoes breed.
 It usually takes about a week for the larvae to hatch and moving water will kill them, so a couple of days of non-use is not normally a problem.

 A backyard waterfall might be a project you can do yourself.
 As with all projects, it depends on your skill level, abilities, knowledge, and time.
 The overall concept is not really complicated and there are kits that will supply the components you will need for a particular design.
-There are also qualified professionals who will be happy to design and build a backyard water feature for you - for a reasonnable fee.
+There are also qualified professionals who will be happy to design and build a backyard water feature for you - for a reasonable fee.
 Do your research and be honest with yourself before you decide which way to go.
 Either way, this is a backyard design idea that is sure to be a beautiful and stress relieving addition to your backyard.
 Get started and enjoy!

 Go Home from Backyard Waterfalls